 Parking is available on the right-hand shoulder of Woodman Road, at the northern end of Woodman Road in New Gloucester.
 Please respect neighbors parking signs: “no parking beyond this point.”
 GPS Address for parking and trailhead: 381 Woodman Road, New Gloucester.

 The 1.5 mile primitive loop trail follows the discontinued end of Woodman Road (today a woods road and driveway) before turning right into the woods, following the stream, and looping back onto the woods road to return to the parking area.

 Private Norumbega Chapel trails — private but open to the public — linked to Norumbega Cidery & Yurts leave the woods road on the LEFT, with variable signage and variable maintenance.
 (RRCT public trails leave the woods road on the RIGHT.)
 Please respect all signs and postings by all abutters.
 The Norumbega trails are mapped and promoted on Maine Trail Finder, and on RRCT’s Big Falls Maps, and with on-site signage.

 - The preserve trails are open for hiking, snowshoeing, and back-country skiing.
 Slopes and ledges will be a challenge for most skiers.
 No bikes, please.

 - The woods road (abandoned section of Woodman Road and part of the trail) hosts a public easement, continuing beyond RRCT ownership into marshy areas.
-Maintained a bit by the pipeline company (a pipeline runs underneath through the woods), and with washouts and other risks, this section of road is sometimes used by neighborhood snowmobiles, by abutting landowners as a driveway, and by hunters with trucks.
-Occasional vehicular use of this road for hunting presents challenges due to ruts and washouts.
+Maintained a bit by the pipeline company (a pipeline runs underneath through the woods), and with washouts and other risks, this section of road is sometimes legally used by by hunters with trucks with very high clearance.
+Washouts and ruts make the road inappropriate for most vehicular use.

 - Dogs are welcome, but on leash or voice control, with strict attention to pet waste removal.